chinifabio/masters-of-renaissance/README.md

 ### Client
 The following instructions describe how to successfully start the application in GUI and CLI.
-Due to the limitations of the windows command line, it is necessary to use WSL in order to play in CLI mode with this operating system.
+Due to the limitations of the Windows command line, it is necessary to use WSL in order to play in CLI mode with this operating system, instead the CLI works perfectly with Linux and macOS operating systems.

 #### CLI
 //Descrizione di come lanciare la CLI